dalcantara7/obsidian-auto-moc/README.md

 ### Frontmatter Support

-The plugin will check to see if a note has aliases in its frontmatter (now "**Properties**").
-If it finds one, it will add a link to the note with its alias so that the link will be:
+The plugin can check to see if a note has aliases in its frontmatter (now "**Properties**"). **NEW**: this is an optional setting.
+By default, it will include the alias.
+If you want to ignore aliases, you will need to disable the associated setting.

+If the plugin finds an alias on a note and the associated setting is enabled, it will add a link to the note with its alias so that the link will be:

 ```
 [[NOTE|ALIAS]]